EdwardFornieles/Project1_theGame/README.md

 - Improve background display and sound effects to create a better 'atmosphere' for the game.

+  - Allow the player use the keeper to save a shoot

 ** TECHNOLOGIES TO BE USE